How To Hire Someone In Malawi

 Advertise the job

-When you advertise a job remember that, by law, you must not use discriminatory language in the description that may exclude potential employees on the basis of race, colour, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibility, pregnancy, religion, political opinion, national extraction or social origin.
-Read more about equal employment opportunity and anti-discrimination in the workplace.
+When you advertise a job remember that, by law, you must not use discriminatory language in the description that may exclude potential employees on the basis of race, color, sex, sexual preference, age, physical or mental disability, marital status, family or carer’s responsibility, pregnancy, religion, political opinion, national extraction or social origin.

 Conduct an interview